sercoban/Dev-Ops-Projects/Kubernetes-Microservice-Phonebook-Project/README.md

 - Software Developers in your team have already developed first version of `Phonebook` application.
 They have designed a database to keep phonebook records with following fields.

-  - id: unique identifier for records, data type is integer and it will be auto increment.
+  - id: unique identifier for records, data type is integer and it will be auto increment

   - name: name of record, data type is string.